Hiking the Cathedral Spires Trail Custer State Park

 • Trailhead: Cathedral Spires Trailhead, on the Needles Highway near Sylvan Lake

 • Features: The Cathedral Spires Trail offers a relatively short but rewarding hike.
-The parking area is at one of the hairpin turns on the Needles Highway.
-It runs through pine forests and leads to some of the most spectacular rock formations in the park, the Cathedral Spires.
-These towering granite pillars are a favorite among rock climbers and photographers alike.
+The trail starts at a hairpin turn on the Needles Highway and runs through pine forests to some of the most spectacular rock formations in the park.
+The Cathedral Spires are towering granite pillars, a favorite among rock climbers and photographers alike.
 The trail ends at a small canyon that offers great views of Black Elk Peak and the surrounding spires.
 Some people mention that it is not worth walking to the end of the canyon.
 The views from the end are not as impressive as those when you enter the canyon.
 However, the views as you are walking back through the canyon to the trail are truly impressive.
-At the turn off to the canyon, you’ll see signs for Trail #4, which leads to the Little Devil’s Tower Trail and the Black Elk Peak.
+At the turn off to the canyon, you'll see signs for Trail #4, which leads to the Little Devil's Tower Trail and the Black Elk Peak.

 • Places to Eat: The Sylvan Lake General Store is a few minutes from the trail, offering quick bites to eat, ice cream, and groceries.
 For a sit down lunch, visit the Sylvan Lake Lodge.